-A parcel of tide and submerged land situate on the right bank of the Sacramento River, lying adjacent to Swamp Land Survey 305, County of Sacramento, State of California, and more particularly described as follows:
+A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Swamp and Overflow Survey 404, patented January 6, 1869, Sacramento County, State of California, more particularly described as follows:

-All those lands underlying an existing covered floating boat dock with slip, boat lift, two (2) pilings and gangway adjacent to that parcel as described in that Grant Deed recorded June 21, 2005 in Book 20050621 and Page 1850, of Official Records of said County.
+All those lands underlying an existing covered floating boat dock with a boat slip, boat lift, dolphin, two pilings, electrical box and ramp lying adjacent to that parcel as described in Exhibit "A" of that Grant Deed recorded August 27, 1999, in Document 199908271363 in Official Records of said County.

-TOGETHER WITH that land lying immediately beneath any bank protection structure.
+TOGETHER WITH any land lying immediately beneath any bank protection structure adjacent to said parcel.

-EXCEPTING THEREFROM any portion lying landward of the Ordinary High Water Mark of the right bank of the Sacramento River.
+EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.

-Accompanying plat is hereby made a part of this description.
+Accompanying plat is hereby made part of this description.